Easy and practical tips for creating a family budget, that will make your life less stressful and decrease conflicts about money.

 At the start of every year, we have what we call our Financial Summit.
 We take what we know our income is and we look over our expenses from the previous year.
 And then we make a plan.

 We plan to tithe first and foremost, and then we break down what we have left into our needs.
 Anything leftover we divide among our wants.

 If you have never had a budget, you may not be able to accurately predict all your expenses.
 Start with the knowns–your mortgage/rent, bills, medical expenses, car payments, etc. And then what you have leftover you divide it how you THINK appropriate.
 You can adjust weekly or monthly as needed as long as your are discussing it.
-If you don’t have the money…sorry, the spot for cable may be left blank.
+If you don’t have the money you may have to cut things like coffee runs and cable.
 Now you know what you want to work towards obtaining.